Sedrowow/cc_pos/README.md

 ## Releases

-Once a release is suitable for release, I will release each file to pastebin and detail the hashes for download to relevent turtles/computers.
+Once a release is suitable for release, I will release each file to pastebin and detail the hashes for download to relevant turtles/computers.

 There are no current releases as this software is in progress

 ## TODO

-* Extract config out to seperate file
+* Extract config out to separate file
 * Allow purchase message to flow to shelf and back
 * Method for determining stock (when and where)
 * Write cashier system